Copyright-registered feature treatment · Original prestige science fiction

 The Age of Confidence

 A civilization certain of what it solved.
-10.5 billion engineered.
-5 million natural-born.
 A child is born in candlelight, named, baptized, and dies.
-The film begins here.

 2330